PoeBlu/lono/docs/_docs/configsets/variables.md

         ensureRunning: 'true'
 ```

-Since `configset.yml` is YAML, the `indent` method is ueful to help align the text correctly.
+The variable here is `@html`.
+Note, we're also using the `indent` method to align the YAML content.
+We'll cover how to set variables next.

 ## Configset Predefined Variables

-Configsets can have predefined variables in their `lib/variables.rb` file.
+Normally, configsets set predefined variables in their `lib/variables.rb` file.
 Example:

 app/configsets/httpd/lib/variables.rb: